jswang/camelup/README.md

 ## Usage instructions
-Tiles and player ids are index by 0.
-This differs from the board labels which are index by 1.
+All user interfaces are index by 1 to match the board.
+(Under the hood things are index by 0 because I'm not insane.)

 1. Enter the game initial setup in `default_setup.json`, then call main.py with your id and number of players.
 Here, there are two players and I am going second.
 ```python
 python3 main.py --id=1 --n-players=2
 ```
-You also have the option of loading an existing game state, which is automatically saved locally as `current_game.json`
+You also have the option of loading an existing game state using `--save-file`.
+The game automatically saves it's state after each move locally as `current_game.json`

 1. You will then be prompted to enter you or other player's moves, the board and game state will update accordingly.
 Every round, you have the option of entering:
 - `print`: Print the state of the game and board